Law and Practice

 1.2 “Black Lives Matter,” “Me Too,” and Other Movements

 These movements have made employees more likely to report concerns of unfair treatment or misconduct to management.
 Employers should have clear reporting procedures already in place and follow those procedures if and when complaints arise.
 These movements have also heightened employee interest in what their co-workers are being paid.
 Employers should keep an eye on pay equity within the organization and identify and address any potential problems before employees (or their lawyers) identify them.

 The increased discussion of race and inequity following the resurgence of the Black Lives Matter movement is bound to cause some dissension within a workforce.
 Having policies that require employees to be respectful, even when they disagree, may help.
 Additionally, employers should review their discrimination and harassment policies to be sure they are in good shape to handle complaints from all sides of this discussion.

 1.3 "Gig” Economy and Other Technological Advances

-Certain segments of the “gig” economy have taken hits, particularly the travel industry.
+Certain segments of the “gig” economy took a hit at the height of the pandemic lockdown, particularly the travel industry, but appear to have bounced back.
 Others, however, such as grocery delivery, have continued to thrive.
-Entities seeking to establish themselves in the United States during the pandemic should ensure that their independent contractors are properly classified, as the difficult economic times and the availability of certain benefits to W2 employees (expanded unemployment compensation, paid sick leave, etc) may cause an increase in independent contractors seeking a determination that they were misclassified and are in fact employees (and thus due the benefits and compensation employers are legally required to provide their employees).
+Entities seeking to establish themselves in the USA during the pandemic should ensure that their independent contractors are properly classified, as the difficult economic times and change in presidential administration has caused an increase in further review of independent contractor classification to determine whether they are in fact employees (and thus due the benefits and compensation employers are legally required to provide their employees).

 1.4 Decline in Union Membership?